 Online storage allows consumers to be able to forgo emailing information back and forth.
 Instead, users will be able to send a link to the location of the files and have a central location where they can be viewed.

-In addition to being able to share files and folders, users can work together on projects through online storage.
+In addition to being able to share files and folders, users can work together on projects through online services.
 The collaboration feature brings together groups who may not be centrally located, letting them complete tasks as though they were all sitting in the same room.

 Not all providers allow multiple users to access files at one time.
 However, some do, which makes working together that much easier.
 Those that do not, often mark who made what change so that others know what is happening in the document.